 Conclusion

 Completing the National Senior Certificate (NSC) is the first step to planning your study and career path after Grade 12.
-Understanding the different matric pass levels helps learners and parents make informed choices about higher education or vocational training.
+Understanding the different matric pass levels helps learners and parents make the right choices about higher education or vocational training.

 Each pass level opens specific opportunities, from bachelor’s degrees to diplomas and higher certificates.
-Even if a learner does not meet the required pass level, options such as rewriting, bridging courses, or TVET programmes remain available.
+Even if a learner does not meet the required pass level, options such as rewriting, bridging programmes, or TVET programmes remain available.
+Got your NSC?
+See which Regenesys qualification you qualify for.

 FAQs